Leptalix lancifolia Raf.

 Logs of wood can be beaten with mauls to separate the growth layers, these layers can then be cut into strips and woven into baskets[

-Wood - hard, heavy, rather strong, tough, elastic, brittle, coarse-grained.
+The wood is hard, heavy, rather strong, tough, elastic, brittle, coarse-grained.
 It weighs 44lb per cubic foot.
 Used for tool handles, furniture etc[

 The seed is best harvested green - as soon as it is fully developed but before it has fully dried on the tree - and can then be sown immediately in a cold frame[

 ].
 Stored seed requires a period of cold stratification and is best sown as soon as possible in a cold frame[

 ].
 Prick out the seedlings into individual pots when they are large enough to handle and grow them on in a cold frame for their first winter.
 Plant them out into their permanent positions or a nursery bed in late spring or early summer of the following year.

 If you have sufficient seed then it is possible to sow it directly into an outdoor seedbed, preferably in the autumn.
 Grow the seedlings on in the seedbed for 2 years before transplanting either to their permanent positions or to nursery beds.